SlothCartel/Blackjack/README.md

 # Blackjack Game

 Welcome to the Blackjack game, a simple yet engaging card game between a player and a dealer.
-This project showcases fundamental game development concepts using C++.
+This project showcases fundamental software development concepts using C++.

 ## Features